openservicemesh/osm/DESIGN.md

 ### Certificate lifetime
 The service certificates issued by the [Certificate Manager](#2-certificate-manager) are short-lived certificates, with a validity of approximately 48 hours.
 The short certificate expiration eliminates the need for an explicit revocation mechanism.
 Given certificate's expiration will be randomly shortened or extended from the 48 hours, in order to avoid [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem) inflicted on the underlying certificate management system.
-Proxy certificates on the other hand are long-lived certificates.
+Proxy certificates, on the other hand, are long-lived certificates.

 ### Proxy Certificate, Proxy, and Endpoint relationship

-  - `ProxyCertificate` is issued by SMC for a `Proxy`, which is expected to connect to the proxy control plane some time in the future.
-After the certificate is issued, and before the proxy connects to the proxy control plane, the certificate is in `unclaimed` state.
+  - `ProxyCertificate` is issued by SMC for a `Proxy`, which is expected to connect to the proxy control plane sometime in the future.
+After the certificate is issued, and before the proxy connects to the proxy control plane, the certificate is in the `unclaimed` state.
 The state of the certificate changes to `claimed` after a proxy has connected to the control plane using the certificate.
   - `Proxy` is the reverse-proxy, which attempts to connect to the proxy control plane; the `Proxy` may, or may not be allowed to connect to the proxy control plane.
   - `Endpoint` is fronted by a `Proxy`, and is a member of a `Service`.
 SMC may have discovered endpoints, via the [endpoints providers](#3-endpoints-providers), which belong to a given service, but SMC has not seen any proxies, fronting these endpoints, connect to the proxy control plane yet.